shikharmohan/PogoCodingChallenge/README.md

 # Your Task

 In this coding challenge, you will work with this MERN (Mongo, Express, React, Node) web app to allow users to earn points by claiming their recent transactions.

-The current app supports user creation and authentication.
-It also supports the linking and un-linking of Plaid accounts in their sandbox environment (sandbox API keys are included in the repo).
-Your task is to replicate the behavior we see in the Pogo app.
-You'll build your component in the "Purchases to Claim" section.
+**Your task is to replicate the behavior we see in the Pogo app.** You'll build your component in the "Purchases to Claim" section.

 ![image](https://user-images.githubusercontent.com/5782586/118696311-28323800-b7dc-11eb-8c11-de6db6677692.png)